VictoriaVquay/SomaEduStore/README.md

 ✅ Project goal (MVP):
 A simple app where users can:

 1️⃣ View a list of subjects

-2️⃣ See downloadable files in each subject (PDFs, videos, quizzes) 3️⃣ Download files to device and open offline
+2️⃣ See downloadable files in each subject (PDFs, videos, quizzes)

+3️⃣ Download files to device and open offline

  Build simple Flutter UI
 Home screen: list of subjects

 Materials screen: list of files

-Button to download & open each file
+Button to download and open each file